Ross talks about infrastructure waves in his previous post, “Studying Infrastructure Waves through Case Histories.”

 Not the physical civil works, but the process trains, and the permits for extracting water or treating water, so your resource consents, or your treatment permits and the process trains.

-So the physical civil works might last 100 years or more, the concrete, but the process train that you would be replacing with new technology lasts 30 or 40 years.
+So the physical civil works might last 100 years or more, the concrete, but the process train that you would be replaced with new technology lasts 30 or 40 years.

 Oh 2005, so what’s happening is we’ve got a double peak from two periods so the 1965 expenditure on reticulation and pipework and this is in utilities in New Zealand.
 So probably on the average around about 2000 – 2005 treatment upgrading all hits as around about 2045.